jk1dd/rales-engine/README.md

 2. Run `bundle` from the command line to install all needed gems.

-3. Run `rake db: create db:migrate` to set up the PostgresSQL database.
+3. Run `rake db:create db:migrate` to set up the PostgresSQL database.

 4. Run `rake import_csv:import_all` to seed the database - this will take a few moments.